BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

    - *what object(s)* are being signed (especially for attachments or detached objects)
    - role/place context (when needed)
    - countersignature/endorsement support
-   - an Envelope-specific “what did the signer actually see?” claim to reduce misrepresentation after elision
+   - an Envelope-native attestation of which parts of the envelope were obscured (not visible) at signing time
 5. **Practical privacy:** Support common metadata that can be partially disclosed and decorrelated when needed, especially for small enumerated fields.

 ---